top of page

 There have been times I’ve walked into Mass and felt my whole body tense up just seeing a priest approach the altar.
 It’s not because I hate them, it’s because I don’t.
 I love them.
 Sadly, because the uniform that once gave me hope as a completely innocent child also became a symbol of betrayal.
 That’s a hard thing to untangle.

-And yet… I’ve kept going.
+And yet… by the grace of God, I’ve kept going.
 So many survivors have done the same, and some of us include priests.
 We have fought for that trust to be restored, not just because we believe in the Church, but because we believe in the men who still live their priesthood with humility and integrity.
 I’ve been blessed to meet many of them.
 I’ve been ministered to by them, and I’ve watched them love, serve, and sacrifice in ways that reflect Christ Himself.
+A bad priest deeply wounded me, but it was in part through the faith, goodness, and holiness of other priests that I was led back to the light… back to hope and back to Christ.

-They are our spiritual fathers and leaders.
-When they fail, my heart doesn’t just ache, it bleeds.
+Priests are our spiritual fathers and leaders.
+When they fail, my heart bleeds.
 Part of the reason I have stayed is for love of them—for love of what they do and what they represent when they live it well.

 The devil works overtime on priests.
 When he drags them down, he so often drags the souls of their flock with them.